carlcdev/spending-tracker/README.md

 ## Run the environment
 Run `npm run environment` in your terminal to start DynamoDB.

+## Deploy the environment locally
+Ensure the environment is running in docker and type `npm run deploy:local` in your terminal to deploy the API cloudformation to localstack.

 ## Run the Service
 Run `npm run start` in your terminal to start the API and client.

 ## Unit tests
+To run all of the tests in the monorepo run `npm run test` from the root dir.

-cd into the relevant project and type `npm run test` in your terminal to run the unit tests
+Alternatively you can cd into the relevant project and type `npm run test` in your terminal to run the unit tests

-## Code coverage

-Run `npm run test:coverage` in your terminal.
-A `coverage` directory is generated in the root of the repository.
-To view the coverage, open the `index.html` file in that directory.

-## Deploy the API
+## Deploy the API to AWS

 Run `npm run deploy` to provision / update the API in AWS

-## Notes

-Left comments in code as discussion points